 Ashton Jeanty To The Jaguars?

-The Jaguars are tied for the third-best betting odds to draft Ashton Jeanty at +500.
+The Jaguars have the second-best betting odds to draft Ashton Jeanty at +110.
 Since they have the fifth overall selection, that could be a good landing spot for him.

 Jacksonville does need some additional offensive firepower to help out Trevor Lawrence, and the Jaguars were in the bottom seven in the NFL with 101.7 rushing yards per game.